tjorim/badge_2024/docs/noisycricket/index.en.md

 3. Component side of the pcb is where the fri3d logo is

     - 33 Ohm (blue body and orange,orange.black colored bands) resistor on top
-    - 120 Ohm (beige body and black,red,black colored bands) risistor on bottom
+    - 120 Ohm (beige body and brown, red, brown colored bands) risistor on bottom

     2 resistors soldered
     ![resistors soldered](20240418_212359.jpg)